shukriadams/whobrokethebuild/README.md

     cd /dev
     sh ./setup.sh
+    docker-compose up -d

 This is needed once only

 The mongo admin interface is @

     http://localhost:3002

+If not available, make sure the mongo db and admin containers have started properly.

 You will probably want to run with dev plugins and sandboxing all services - create a .env file in your project root and add the following to it

     sandboxMode=true
     enableDevPlugins=true

+`Sandboxmode` enables sandboxmode inside plugins - plugins which support this mode will mock calls to external servers using internal data.
+This is useful for developing without requiring actual running endpoint integrations.

+`enableDevPlugins` will load plugins from the `/server/plugins-internal` folder, which makes debugging and stepping through code possible.

 ## To run with live-reload and debug